viniciusdeliz/vue3-docs-pt/src/guide/essentials/reactivity-fundamentals.md

    // count is disconnected from state.count when destructured. let { count } = state
-   // does not affect original state count++
+   // não afeta o estado original count++

    // the function receives a plain number and